What we’re building

 of what has already

-been downloaded and can be skipped for future downloads of this playlist.
+been downloaded and can be skipped for future downloads of this playlist. youtube-dl

 Authentication against Soundcloud

--subscription).
+subscription).
 Then you need to tell youtube-dl

 to authenticate against the Soundcloud Streaming-Servers before downloading anything.

-First you need to log-in to Soundcloud, then identify the Authentication-Token that your browser sends to authenticate against the Soundcloud-Servers.
-On Firefox press F12 (Developer Console), find the Network-Tab in the Console and then refresh the site.
+to open the Developer Console, find the Network-Tab in the Console and then refresh the site.
 Don’t be overwhelmed for the huge amount of requests that are made.

 One of the responses of the server that contains the authentication-token is the me